jcole356/notes_app/README.md

 # Notes App

-Simple note creation app using React.
+Note creation app using React.

 * Create new notes with the following attributes:
   * Title